AndreFarinha86/Babies-match-game/README.md

     ![Mobile lighthouse report](assets/images/read-me-lighthouse-report-mobile.png)

-    The performance is not great on mobiles due to the format of the images used on the site.
+    The performance is not great on mobiles due to the format of the images used on the website.

     - Lighthouse Desktop